The Tokyo Show:

 CHICAGO, SUMMER 2019—THE TOKYO SHOW: BLACK & BROWN ARE BEAUTIFUL explores cross-cultural solidarity across communities that are often kept apart by geographic or political distance.
 The exhibition features artwork by Carris Adams, Brandon Breaux, Cog•nate Collective, Alex Bradley Cohen, Sarita Garcia, Jose Resendiz, Diana Quiñones Rivera, late filmmaker William Greaves, and is on view at Hyde Park Art Center (5020 S Cornell) in the Kanter McCormick Gallery June 30 – September 29.

 The Tokyo Show advocates redirected routes of dialogues across global space—specifically through arts, and as a way to reconsider complex identities.
-In addition to the selection of artwork, the exhibition includes a wider project to circulate ephemera by contemporary Black and Brown artists to special collections libraries globally—as an act of connection, increased mobility, and self definition.
-Receiving libraries will include collections abroad.

 The thought behind this two-part project (exhibition/resource) began in 2014 shortly after a Missouri Grand Jury declared “no indictment” in the shooting death of teenager Michael Brown.
 That same week, Chicago-based curator Asha Iman Veal happened to be visiting women’s fashion boutiques that reference and expand on Black American Hip Hop style, in the popular Tokyo (Japan) shopping districts of Harajuku and Shibuya.
 In a meaningful encounter during this tough moment back home, she came across the clothing labels in a shop: Black is Beautiful, and Love, Protect, Respect.